 To save time and roll-out cost, DPC supports a zero-touch deployment model and full backward compatibility with Cloud Edge 1.0 desktop and mobile clients.

 Software-Defined Micro‑Perimeter Security Follows the Users

 The core feature of any Zero-Trust environment is the creation of micro-perimeters around critical segments, also known as micro-segmentation.
-With the new NTC, the perimeter is software-defined and forms protective boundaries that control inbound and outbound network traffic.
+With the new NTC, the perimeter is software-defined and the built-in stateful firewall-as-a-service forms protective boundaries that control inbound and outbound network traffic.

 NTC also acts as the Least-Privilege access manager, which allows an IT admin to deny or allow traffic from a specific user, device or location, and to a specific region, network, associated services and applications.
 As a result, every user can access only what’s necessary and nothing more — enabling complete “Zero-Trust Network Access Security.”

 By limiting the exposure to other sensitive areas of the network, organizations can prevent threats from moving laterally, thereby securing their resources without sacrificing their operational flexibility.

 The addition of Device Posture Check and Network Traffic Control to the Cloud Edge Secure Access solution strengthens security control against network breaches and cyber intercepts.
 These threats are increasingly common, particularly among organizations that rely heavily on public infrastructure (such as the internet or public hotspots) to transport sensitive data, and those using public clouds as private data centers.